Skip to main content

 HILLS ERA: JULY 1999 - JULY 25, 2005

 Reverend J. Walter Hills was installed as the fourth pastor of Second Nazareth Baptist Church in July 1999.
-Pastor Hills' tenure includes a revised Member Orientation for new members, an expanded Wednesday Night Bible Study and in-service training for the Deacon Ministry and ministerial associates.
-The reorganization of the Male Chorus, and the establishment of New Vision Praise Choir and Praise In Motion (praise dancers) have augmented the church's music ministry.
+Pastor Hills' tenure included a revised Member Orientation for new members, an expanded Wednesday Night Bible Study and in-service training for the Deacon Ministry and ministerial associates.
+The reorganization of the Male Chorus, and the establishment of New Vision Praise Choir and Praise In Motion (praise dancers) augmented the church's music ministry.
+The Youth Ministry held several community Youth Empowerment seminars featuring guest clinicians including Bro David Curry (Mississippi Mass Choir) and recording artist Troy Sneed.
 In 2001, with the encouragement of Pastor Hills, the Mission department celebrated its first Convocation in lieu of separate anniversary observances.
 The Benevolent, Progressive and Willing Workers Clubs celebrated a joint anniversary called a Trinity Celebration.
 Rev. J. Walter Hills, II, was ordained during the ministry of Pastor Hills.
-Dea.
-Moses Felder served as Chairman of the Deacon Ministry.

 Pastor Hills continued the church's commitment to community service by encouraging the establishment of the Edgewood Foundation, a 501(c)3 entity.
-The church has also partnered with local schools as a part of Richland School District One's faith-based initiatives.
-During Pastor Hills' time Second Nazareth instituted its prescription assistance to the elderly, formalized its CARE Ministry, launched its website and published Spiritual Nourishment, a monthly devotional.
-(Spiritual Nourishment has been renamed Seasoning for the Soul.)
+The church also partnered with local schools as a part of Richland School District One's faith-based initiatives.
+During Pastor Hills' time Second Nazareth instituted a prescription assistance to the elderly, formalized its CARE Ministry, launched its website and published the monthly devotional Seasoning for the Soul.
 The church's logo was also commissioned during Pastor Hills' administration.
 The Joint Board of Officers began updating the manual on church policies and procedures.
 Pastor Hills' tenure ended July 25, 2005.

 NOBLE ERA: SEPTEMBER 2008- PRESENT